FlorentinJonckans/FlorentinJonckans/README.md

 I've been working with `Angular.js`, `React.js`and `Vue.js` since my first use of **frameworks**.
 And now, I'm focusing on **creating visual contents** and **websites** for French customers.

-If you have the opportunity to look at most of my projects, you will see that some technologies are used more than others.
+If you have the opportunity to look at most of my projects :open_file_folder:, you will see that some technologies are used more than others.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=FlorentinJonckans&langs_count=5)](https://github.com/FlorentinJonckans/github-readme-stats)